Friends of Qalipu: Formation and Court Cases

-In April 2013, the Friends of Qalipu Applicants group was formed by rejected applicants Helen Darrigan and Pauline Tessier to the Qalipu Mi'kmaq First Nation Band.
+In April 2013, the Friends of Qalipu Applicants group was formed by two rejected applicants to the Qalipu Mi'kmaq First Nation Band, Helen Darrigan and Pauline Tessier.
 Their mission at the time was "to provide an independent forum for applicants and members of the Qalipu First Nation and to bring greater public awareness to an enrolment process that was headed for trouble."
 The group attained a large following in the years following formation.
 In January 2017, John Bouzanne joined the group and soon after the group began consultations with law firms to challenge the supplemental agreement on behalf of the rejected applicants.

-They ultimately obtained the services of Browne Fitzgerald Morgan and Avis of St. John’s, NL.
-To represent their case, six rejected applicants: Shawn Benoit, Matthew Anderson, Marie Tapp Melanson, Bobbie Tapp Goosney, Paul Bennett, and Jennifer Sue Le Roux; known as Benoit et al.) were chosen to initiate the case in the Newfoundland Supreme Court.
+They ultimately obtained the services of Browne Fitzgerald Morgan and Avis of St. John's, NL.
+To represent their case, six rejected applicants: Shawn Benoit, Matthew Anderson, Marie Tapp Melanson, Bobbie Tapp Goosney, Paul Bennett, and Jennifer Sue Le Roux (known as Benoit et al.) were chosen to initiate the case in the Newfoundland Supreme Court.
 Their argument in court is primarily based around the idea that the Federation of Newfoundland Indians membership, the predecessor to Qalipu Mi’kmaq First Nation, did not have the opportunity to ratify the Supplemental Agreement in 2013 which is stated as a direct contravention of their rights as the membership of the Federation of Newfoundland Indians.

 A court injunction, to stop the removal of Indian Status cards from rejected applicants previously accepted, hearing at the Supreme Court of Newfoundland happened in June 2018 which resulted in a declaratory order in the favour of Benoit et al.